jeffschwartz/coccyx/readme.md

 + It must target Ecmascript5 strict mode and must pass JSHint... except for the rare exception, emphasis on "rare"!

 Though still a pre releasee, Coccyx.js is stable enough for you to begin using it now -- though not yet for production.
 So, if you are in the early stages of your development, by all means, feel free to begin using it now.

-The absence of thorough documentation shouldn't prevent early adoption.
-If you are fluent in JavaScript then a quick study of the source code should suffice until the documentation page on http://coccyxjs.jitsu.com is completed.
-Speaking of which, creating a kick-ass documentation page with meaningful examples as well will be the next highest priority.

 Good Enough Now To Eat Our Own Dog Food!
 ***